alxhotel/angular-openvidu/projects/angular-openvidu/src/lib/README.md

 ### About

-`openvidu-template` is a directive which provides most of the logic behind AngularOpenVidu.
+`opv-template` is a directive which provides most of the logic behind AngularOpenVidu.
 It exports properties, methods and events to let you implement your own videochat layout.

 ### Selector

-- `openvidu-template`
+- `opv-template`

 ### Properties